 Alarmed, her mother immediately followed.
 Then, one by one, the rest of the crew, until everyone found themselves standing in a flower filled meadow.
-Below them a vast world of alien beauty stretched away into the distance.
+Below them a beautiful alien world stretched away into the distance.

 Then they looked back.
-The dome they had fled through contained the dusty desert riven by earthquakes and lightning.
+On the other side of the dome was the dusty desert riven by earthquakes and lightning.
 Before anyone could have an irrational impulse to dart back to collect a piece of valuable equipment or protein biscuits, something invisible unfurled huge wings and flattened them to the ground with the draught from their downbeat.

-When they got up the dome and the desert inside it had vanished.
+When they got up the desert had vanished.
+They were on a new world.

-Alisia looked at the intense blue sky of this new world and realised that they were galaxies away from anything she was familiar with.
-But she didn’t mind.
+Alisia looked at the intense blue sky and realised that they were galaxies away from anything she was familiar with.
+But she didn't mind.
 They were now, at last, going to meet the ancient civilisation who had also escaped to this magical planet.